MahChenHan/ETIAssignment1/README.md

 Import the provided SQL script (carpooling.sql) into your MySQL database.

 ## Running Microservices
+### User Service
-* User Service: Navigate to the user_service directory and run go run console.go.
+Navigate to the user_service directory and run go run console.go.
+### Trip Service
-* Trip Service: Navigate to the trip_service directory and run go run console.go.
+Navigate to the trip_service directory and run go run console.go.
+### Database Service
-* Database Service: Navigate to the database_service directory and run go run console.go.
+Navigate to the database_service directory and run go run console.go.
+### Authentication Service
-* Authentication Service: Navigate to the auth_service directory and run go run console.go.
+Navigate to the auth_service directory and run go run console.go.

 Note: Ensure that the database connection strings in each microservice's code match your MySQL database settings.